What does body image matter?

 Impact on girls:

-If you have been exposed to mainstream media then it is not surprising to learn that girls and women are unrealistically depicted: Women are drastically photoshopped, surgically enhanced, portrayed thinner and thinner, ethnically homogenous, and are rarely over the age of 40 years old.
-Women are valued primarily for their physicality and sexuality.
+If you have been exposed to mainstream media then it is not surprising to learn that girls and women are unrealistically depicted: Women are photoshopped, surgically enhanced, portrayed with unattainable bodies, ethnically homogenous, and are often not over the age of 40 years old.
+Women are valued for their physicality and sexuality.

 Impact on boys: